muralimallela/ML_LAB/6-linear-regression/README.md

-# Age and Income Regression Analysis
+# Age and Income Linear-Regression Analysis

 This script performs a simple linear regression analysis on the relationship between age and income using data from the provided `Age_Income.csv` file.